 If you’re an INTJ, get ready to not get a lot of sympathy from anyone else, because everyone thinks they look terrible in photos.
 The difference is most people actually look fine, whereas INTJs look like monsters assembled from spare body parts.

-Or at least our faces do.
-Many of us have absolutely no instinct to smile a big, cheesy smile when the camera is turned on us, because—see above—we think it’s okay to just feel happy without a big outward show of happiness.
-Our faces remain so flat and expressionless that it almost looks like we’re trying to grimace.
+You see, many of us have absolutely no instinct to smile a big, cheesy smile when the camera is turned on us, because — see above — we think it’s okay to just feel happy without a big outward show of happiness.
+Sometimes our faces remain so flat and expressionless that it can look like we’re trying to grimace.

-This flat face is so natural that it still surprises me when I’m told to smile—I thought I already was smiling!
-But then it gets worse, because then I try to smile, which makes me look like a hostage who was ordered to act happy for the camera.
+This flat face is so natural that it still surprises me when I’m told to smile — I thought I already was smiling!
+But then it gets worse, because then I try to smile, which just makes me look like a hostage who was ordered to act happy for the camera.

-Not convinced?
+Still not convinced?
 I asked members of an INTJ Facebook group I’m in to send me their selfies.
-Here are pictures of actual INTJs “smiling” for the camera:
+Here are some pictures of actual INTJs “smiling” for the camera:

 But the real mystery is why other people don’t look weird.
 If we’re all just putting on a smile for the camera, shouldn’t everyone’s smile look fake?
 But it doesn’t, because for most people, one of the following things is true: